BlockBoltProtocol/boltpay-sui-wallet/README.md

     }
 };

-sendTransaction();
 ```

 This example demonstrates:

 Importing and initializing the SDK
 Preparing a keypair (ensure secure handling in production)
-Sending a transaction with required parameters
+Sending a transaction with required parameters, including the optional senderAddr
 Handling the transaction result and potential errors

 Note: In a real-world scenario, many of these parameters would typically come from user input or a QR code scan.